GSI-HPC/sys-chef-cookbook/documents/resources/sys_x509_certificate.md

 [Back to resource list](../../README.md#resources)

-This resource deploys `x509` certificates and keys.
-The certificate will have owner `root` and group `root`, permissions will be `-rw-r--r--`.
-The key will have owner `root` and group `ssl-cert`, permissions will be `-rw-r-----`.
+This resource deploys `x509` certificates and keys, with the following defaults:

+- The certificate will have owner `root` and group `root`, permissions will be `-rw-r--r--`
+- The key will have owner `root` and group `ssl-cert`, permissions will be `-rw-r-----`.
-The resource expects the certificate to be available as `file-content` at the object `node['fqdn']` in the data bag `ssl_certs`.
+- The resource expects the certificate to be available as `file-content` at the object `node['fqdn']` in the data bag `ssl_certs`.

-The resource expects the key to be available as `file-content` at the object `node['fqdn']` in the chef vault `ssl_keys`.
+- The resource expects the key to be available as `file-content` at the object `node['fqdn']` in the chef vault `ssl_keys`.

 ## Provides